 The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
-Nothing in the General Resolution requires that Program Loans be insured or guaranteed or that Program Loans be first lien loans; the Issue 2024-1 Supplemental Resolution permits second lien DPA Loans for downpayment and closing cost assistance.
+Nothing in the General Resolution requires that Program Loans be insured or guaranteed or that Program Loans be first lien loans; however, the Issue 2024-3 Supplemental Resolution permits second lien DPA Loans for downpayment and closing cost assistance.
 No assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the finance of Program Loans secured by subordinate liens, including without limitation, home improvement loans.

-All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2024-1A Bonds (the "Tax-Exempt Bonds") will be made in accordance with the Program Loan Procedures described below; the Ioans funded with proceeds of the Issue 2024-1B Bonds will also meet the requirements set forth below other than the requirement for first-time homebuyer status.
-The Issue 2024-1 Supplemental Resolution provides that the Program Loans other than DPA Loans to be financed with proceeds of Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof,(b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple or leasehold estate in real property located in the State.
-The Issue 2024-1 Supplemental Resolution provides that DPA Loans may be made on a subordinate lien basis, in a total aggregate principal amount up to 6% of the total principal amount of the Issue 2024-1 Bonds
+All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2024-3 Tender Bonds (the "Tax-Exempt Bonds") will be made in accordance with the Program Loan Procedures described below, provided, however, that the proceeds of the Issue 2024-3 Tender Bonds will be used to finance such Program Loans only upon the refunding or remarketing of the related Issue 2024-3 Tender Bonds, The loans funded with proceeds of the Issue 2024-3A Bonds will also meet the requirements set forth below other than the requirement for first-time homebuyer status.
+The Issue 2024-3 Supplemental Resolution provides that the Program Loans other than DPA Loans to be financed with proceeds of Bonds shall be first lien loans (i) insured or quaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple or leasehold estate in real property located in the State.
+The Issue 2024-3 Supplemental Resolution provides that DPA Loans may be made on a subordinate lien basis, in a total aggregate principal amount up to 6% of the total principal amount of the Issue 2024-3 Tender Bonds; however, DPA Loans will not be funded with proceeds of the Issue 2024-3A Bonds and will not be funded with proceeds of the Issue 2024-3 Tender Bonds until after the respective remarketing thereof.